Professional Scanners for: Documents, Books, Microfilm & Microfiche, Large & Wide Format

 Network document scanners are used to scan documents directly to the network without having to use a PC.
 These document scanners are used to scan to applications, e-mail, fax servers, network folders, FTP sites, printers, flash drives, etc. With the help of network scanners you can get information quickly and easily into your workflow systems.

-Large format document scanners are used to scan wide format documents that cannot be scanned using regular scanning devices.
+Large and wide format document scanners are used to scan large and wide format documents that cannot be scanned using regular scanning devices.
 Examples of large or wide format documents include maps, blueprints, engineering or technical drawings, photographic images, architectural renderings, etc.

 Microfilm & microfiche scanners are used to scan various types of microfilm & fiche.
 Microfilm consists of reduced scale photographic images of printed or other graphic material and microfiche is a transparent film card that stores printed information in miniature form.